Santa Maria Al Bagno

 Lido delle Bionde is a free pebble beach and jetty on the east of the peninsula.
 The name translates to Blonde Beach, in reference to the white rock that appears as the water level drops during the summer months.
 It’s possible to rent sun loungers and parasols for the day, and the bar and restaurant makes grabbing refreshments really easy.
 If you want to get out on the lake, you can rent pedalos and canoes.

 Sirmione is a maze of narrow streets with many small shops and boutiques.
 You’ll find everything from ornaments and gifts to clothing and jewellery.
 Paolo Golinelli, a well-known Italian artist, has a studio that sells lots of colourful artwork.
 For more of a shopping centre experience, visit the Il Leone centre, 14km away in Desezano.
-Here, you’ll find 120 national and international stores.
+Here, you’ll find 120 national and international shops.

 Many boutiques in resort offer Italian designer products for those who are looking to splash the cash.
 If you’re after a wider variety, Sirmione is ideally situated for getting to Verona, Brescia and Milan - where brands including Gucci, Prada and Versace will excite any fashionista.